roman-milk/roman-milk.github.io/fuck-my-dirty-hole.md

  "Well," Angus said, stepping neatly in to fill the silence that followed.
 "You're on holiday, right?"
 He shrugged and pursed his lips, forming a moue intended to convey understanding.
 "It was a party, you had a couple too many.
 It happens."

  "But spewing all over the place ...
 And then just running off..."
 She let out a sigh.
 "Anyway, Julia saw you sitting here ...
 I've been trying to find the courage to go over to your place to apologise but I was just too embarrassed ...
 She saw you and said you were here and I just thought to hell with it ...
 So, here I am."
 An awkward pause followed by another shrug.
 "Okay, well ... uhm ... sorry."
-Report_Story #2